-You might already know that watt, the unit of power, was named after its Scottish inventor, James Watt and that sandwich comes from the tireless card games player John Montagu, Earl of Sandwich, but did you know that boycott, algorithm, mesmerize, sideburns, cardigan, chauvinism, wellingtons and Oscar are all eponyms?
+In the English language, there are dozens of eponyms.
+We use eponyms every day, even though we may not know what they are!
+So, before going through some of them, let’s first clarify what an eponym is.
+An eponym is a person, a trademark or a brand after which a place, an era, a discovery or a thing is named.
+You might already know that watt, the unit of power, was named after its Scottish inventor, James Watt and that sandwich comes from the tireless card games player John Montagu, Earl of Sandwich, but did you know that boycott, algorithm, mesmerize, sideburns, cardigan, chauvinism, wellingtons, and Oscar are all eponyms?
 Let’s discover their origins!

+Meaning: To refuse to buy a product, deal with an organization or participate in an action as an act of protest.
 The word boycott entered the English language in the 19th century, at the time of the Irish Land War.
 Captain Charles Boycott was a landlord agent who refused to reduce land rents as requested by the farmers working on the estate Boycott was responsible for.
 Instead of taking violent action against Boycott, the farmers simply decided to oppose him by not working for him.
 The protests continued until he was forced to flee to England with his family.

+Meaning: a set of rules that must be followed in calculations and problem-solving operations.
 The word algorithm comes from Abu Abdullah Muhammad ibn Musa Al-Khwarizmi, a Persian mathematician and astronomer who lived in the 9th century and is considered as one of the fathers of algebra.
-Algorithm derives from the Latin transliteration of Al-Khwarizmi.
+The algorithm derives from the Latin transliteration of Al-Khwarizmi.

+Meaning: to hypnotize, to capture someone’s attention.
 This verb derives from Franz Friedrich Anton Mesmer, a German physician born in 1743.
 He believed that people and objects are pulled together by a strong magnetic force.
 His theories are at the basis of modern hypnosis.

+Meaning: hair growing down the sides of a man’s face.
 Sideburns, originally burnsides, were named after American Civil War General Ambrose Burnside.
-The General became famous for his facial hair style: mutton-chop whiskers connecting with a moustache and a clean, shaven chin!
+The General became famous for his facial hairstyle: mutton-chop whiskers connecting with a mustache and a clean, shaven chin!

+Meaning: knitted jumper that opens at the front.
 The cardigan was named after James Thomas Brudenell, 7th Earl of Cardigan.
 The Earl served as General in the Crimean War and is said to have worn such a jumper while leading the Charge of the Light Brigade at Balaclava (1854).

+Meaning: excessive patriotism.
 This noun derives from Nicholas Chauvin, a solider in Napoleon’s army, who became famous for his absolute loyalty to the Emperor even after his defeat.

+Meaning: Academy of Motion Picture Arts and Sciences Award.
 When the Academy Librarian, Margaret Herrick, first saw the statuette she declared: “He reminds me of my Uncle Oscar!”.